potatosh/knynrh/README.md

 # knynrh
-The bot only for me.
+The Twitter Bot only for me.

 ## What I want to do
 - Reply when I tweeted specified word and tomorrow is rainy
-- Reply if there are new releases by my favorite artists in Beatport
+- Reply if there are new releases from my favorite artists on Beatport